Where can you find this group?

 What has the group done?

-The Friends of Petone Beach group have been working in front of the sea wall and have recently begun working at sites west of the wharf and at the east end of the beach.
+Friends of Petone Beach have been working in front of the sea wall and have recently begun working at sites west of the wharf and at the east end of the beach.
 They hold several planting days throughout planting season (Autumn/Winter) and regular working bees to maintain the restoration site.

 Scientific trials were set up at Petone Dunes in 2007 to study native dune plants in the back dunes and fore dunes at Petone by Dave and Michael Bergin from Environmental Restoration Ltd. Friends of Petone Beach help assess and monitor these scientific vegetation plots.

 We're currently working on restoring dunes as a natural feature of the Petone Beach for:

 - Minimising storm surge damage

 - Mitigating against the next tsunami